×

 What is a typical expat home or apartment like in Punta del Diablo?

 "Expat homes or apartments in Punta del Diablo are typically simple wooden structures with corrugated tin roofs.
 They often have bright, cheerful exteriors, with weather-resistant paint in bright reds, blues and greens.
 The interiors are generally quite basic, often with tiled floors, hand-painted and basic furniture.
 Expats can typically choose from a range of apartments and homes in a range of sizes, from studios and one-bedroom apartments to spaciouse three- and four-bedroom houses.
-Most of the properties come with their own outdoor areas like balconies or terraces, with some offering views of the beach," remarked one in Punta del Diablo.
+Most of the properties come with their own outdoor areas like balconies or terraces, with some offering views of the beach," said one expat in Punta del Diablo.

 What is the average cost of housing in Punta del Diablo?